-If you find you struggle to decide between a linear and tactile switch, the Apex Pro offers you a hybrid that can satisfy both needs in the same model.
-Set a deeper actuation for typing, or higher when you need to spam keys in a MOBA or MMO.
-Or if you find you're frequently nailing a particularly key by accident and blowing your cooldown, you can set it individually to require that you bottom out so you'll really need to push it with intention.
+If you struggle to decide between a linear and tactile switch, the Apex Pro offers you a hybrid that can satisfy both needs in the same model.
+Set a deeper actuation for typing or higher when you need to spam keys in a MOBA or MMO.
+Or, if you find you're frequently nailing a particular key by accident and blowing your cooldown, you can set it individually to require that you bottom out, so you'll really need to push it with intention.

-The Apex Pro also features a novel OLED in the upper right-hand corner of the board, which lets you alter the actuation (though only across the entire board uniformly; the per-key settings require the SteelSeries Engine software), handle media controls, or even display a tiny animated gif.
+The Apex Pro also features a novel OLED display in the upper right-hand corner of the board, which lets you alter the actuation (though only across the entire board uniformly; the per-key settings require the SteelSeries Engine software), handle media controls, or even display a tiny animated gif.
 While it's more gimmick than a necessity, it does let you alter some key settings without having to dig deep into a separate software suite.
-And the low profile of the chassis with the heightened keycaps contributes to a very attractive aesthetic, with little to no wasted space around the edges of the board.
+And the low profile of the chassis with the heightened keycaps contributes to a beautiful aesthetic, with little to no wasted space around the board's edges.